fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 craig.onThisDay(today) // "Making love"
 ```

 It works!
-But to find out what Craig David is doing on every day of the week, we have to manually change our `Day`.
+But to find out what Craig David is doing on every day of the week, we'd have to manually change our `Day` and get repetitive with our code.
 Not good enough.
 We should create a function containing a loop that'll do that for us.

+This function requires a `Day` (representing the start day), a person (which is `CraigDavid`) and then cycles through the 7 days of the week.

 ```swift
 func dailyActivity(var day: Day, person: CraigDavid) {